 Family Matters Parent Training and Information Center provides a summary of the key updates in the Illinois State Board of Education’s 2020 Parent Guide on Special Education.

 College Illinois! is a prepaid tuition program.
 Benefits can be used at any college or university in the country & there are some great tax incentives.

 This guide from the National Center for Learning Disabilities discusses how to support students with disabilities during the COVID-19 crisis.

 The Illinois State Library provides a list of programs and organizations that can help support assistive technology needs.

 Assistive technology is “any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve functional capabilities of individuals with disabilities.”
 This includes devices like wheelchairs, laptop computers and even a grip on a pencil or a special can-opener.

 This site is a national non-profit organization that helps people with ADD/ADHD achieve their potential through education, support & networking.

-Designed to help youth make informed decisions about whether or not to disclose their disability and to understand the impact of disclosure on education, work and social life.
+This workbook is designed for youth and adults working with them to learn about disability disclosure and help them make informed decisions about whether or not to disclose their disability and understand by considering how that decision may impact their education, employment, and social lives.